How to Rebuild Your Marriage During a Separation

 Do Not Rush

 There is no golden rule as to how long or short a separation should be.
 It can be as short as three months or as long as a year.
+It is important to agree on a clear time frame for the separation so both partners know what to expect and can plan accordingly.
 Take your time.
 You do not want to abruptly get back together and then go through the same problems again.

 See a Marriage Counselor – Separately

 In order for a marriage to work, the two individuals in that relationship must be emotionally and mentally healthy.
+Each person should take responsibility for their own actions and focus on personal growth during this time.
 When you visit a marriage counselor or therapist, you will have the opportunity to identify any issues in your own behavior.
 It’s easy to blame your spouse when there are issues in your marriage.
 However, you could also be the reason why you are having problems in your marriage; make sure to work on that, too.

 Make a Decision